-The ability to quantitatively link specific mineral stabilization mechanisms with radiocarbon-based timescales of turnover is hampered because the operationally defined procedures used to quantify soil mineral content mostly differ from those used separate organic C into fractions that differ in radiocarbon content.
-Two main approaches are used to address this issue.
-One approach is to select samples for analysis from distinctly different global environments and use samples dominated by single mineral compositions (e.g. as described above; Wattel-Koekkoek et al. (2003)).
-Another approach is to sample soils along environmental gradients, and to correlate C age with the abundance of specific mineral stabilization mechanisms (e.g. Torn et al., 1997; Masiello et al., 2004; Lawrence et al. 2015), but often without full quantification of all the possible controls on C storage.
+The ability to quantitatively link specific mineral stabilization mechanisms with radiocarbon-based timescales of turnover is hampered because the operationally defined procedures used to quantify soil mineral content mostly differ from those used to separate organic C into fractions that differ in radiocarbon content.
+Two main approaches have been used to address this issue.
+One approach is to select samples for analysis from distinctly different global environments and use samples dominated by single mineral compositions (e.g., as described above; Wattel-Koekkoek et al., 2003).
+Another approach is to sample soils along environmental gradients, and to correlate C age with the abundance of specific mineral stabilization mechanisms (e.g., Torn et al., 1997; Masiello et al., 2004; Lawrence et al., 2015), but often without full quantification of all the possible controls on C storage.
 Relatively few studies combine measures of the amounts and age of C in soil with quantitative measures of mineralogy.
-In particular, more studies are needed that focus on the C stabilization behaviour of mature soils where long-term depletion of primary minerals and ripening of secondary minerals provides an environment dominated by well crystallized compounds that have relatively low chemical reactivity (c.f.
-Wattel-Koekoek et al., 2003; Torn et al., 1997).
+In particular, more studies are needed that focus on the C stabilization behavior of mature soils where long-term depletion of primary minerals and ripening of secondary minerals provides an environment dominated by well crystallized compounds that have relatively low chemical reactivity (see Wattel-Koekoek et al., 2003; Torn et al., 1997).
 In regions with long-term tectonic and climatic stability, such as parts of the tropics and subtropics (Paton et al., 1995), it is possible that the differences in C sorption between 2:1 and 1:1 clays could be one of the most important controls on C storage and turnover.

-Here we analyse a lithosequence of arid to subhumid savanna soils developed on the Kaapval Craton and associated post-Gondwana breakup lavas in Kruger National Park (KNP) South Africa (SA).
-Low rates of landscape erosion and exceptionally long soil residence times (Chadwick et al., 2013) ensure that nearly all soil minerals have evolved past the metastable SRO stage and that there are few free trivalent metal ions available for direct sorption by organic ligands (Khomo et al., 2011; Khomo et al., 2013).
-We evaluate 14C in bulk soil, and fractions separated by density into free particulate and mineral-associated components.
+Here, we analyze a lithosequence of arid to subhumid savanna soils developed on the Kaapvaal Craton and associated post-Gondwana breakup lavas in Kruger National Park (KNP) South Africa (SA).
+Low rates of landscape erosion and exceptionally long soil residence times (Chadwick et al., 2013) ensure that nearly all soil minerals have evolved past the metastable SRO stage and that there are few free trivalent metal ions available for direct sorption by organic ligands (Khomo et al., 2011, 2012).
+We evaluate radiocarbon $(^{14}C)$ in bulk soil, and fractions separated by density into free particulate and mineral-associated components.
 In parallel, we used chemical extractions of bulk soils to quantify Fe oxyhydroxides and SRO minerals, and quantified allied properties such as cation exchange capacity.
-Because of our interest in the role of silicate clay mineralogy, particularly smectite (2:1) and kaolinite (1:1), we separated the clay-sized fraction for XRD analysis of mineralogy, and measured radiocarbon on the same fraction.
+Because of our interest in the role of silicate clay mineralogy, particularly smectite (2:1) and kaolinite (1:1), we separated the clay-sized fraction for X-ray diffraction (XRD) analysis of mineralogy, and measured C on the same fraction.

-Our specific research questions reflect the inherent limitations in combining different methods to quantify minerals and organic matter: (1) how do the amount and radiocarbon content of bulk, low density ($<1.7 \text{ g cm}^{-3}$) and dense ($> 1.7 \text{ g cm}^{-3}$) fractions vary among soils developed on different parent materials present in the Kruger National Park?; (2) can we define relationships between minerals and the amount and mean TT (derived from 14C) of carbon?; and (3) can such relationships be extrapolated from specific soil samples to entire soil profiles and across soils with contrasting mineralogy?
+Our specific research questions reflect the inherent limitations in combining different methods to quantify minerals and organic matter as follows.
+(1) How do the amount and radiocarbon content of bulk, low density (<1.7 g cm-3), and dense (> 1.7 g cm-3) fractions vary among soils developed on different parent materials present in the Kruger National Park?
+(2) Can we define relationships between minerals and the amount and mean turnover time (TT) (derived from C) of carbon?
+(3) Can such relationships be extrapolated from specific soil samples to entire soil profiles and across soils with contrasting mineralogy?
 Our overall goal is to find relationships that allow us to predict the amount and TT of carbon across broader landscapes with similar soil forming factors.

-2 Materials and Methods
+2 Materials and methods